 How to Treat Coprophagia

-If you can’t restrict your dog’s access to feces, refrain from scolding your dog.
-In most cases, the punishment doesn’t occur at the same time that the dog did the offensive activity.
-Therefore, the dog doesn’t understand why he’s being punished.
-In other instances, the punishment can be interpreted by the dog as attention.
-Therefore, he might keep up this response-seeking behavior because you are attentive to him when he does it.
+- Gentle Scolding.
+A punishment (gentle scolding) system can be employed if you see your dog approaching feces.
+A reward can be given when your dog ignores feces.
+In general, if you can’t restrict or supervise your dog’s access to feces, it is recommended to refrain from scolding your dog.
+In most cases, the punishment doesn’t occur at the same time that your dog committed the offensive act.
+Therefore, your dog doesn’t understand why they’re being punished.
+In other instances, punishment can be interpreted as attention by a dog.
+Therefore, they might keep up this response-seeking behavior.